BobbyTaylor82/Project_ML/README.md

-Lending Club is a company that helps borrowers and investorsaccess credit.
+Lending Club is a company that helps borrowers and investors access credit.
 This project will use public data from LendingClub.com topredict the probability of a borrower paying back a loan in full to determinewhether they qualify for a loan.
 We will use machine learning to determine theprobability and find correlations of given parameters.

 ![GitHub Logo](images/cash.jpg)